 An academic concentration--or major--is the focal point of a student's undergraduate experience.
 It is an in-depth study centering on one or more disciplines, a problem or theme, or a broad question.
-Brown offers nearly 80 concentration programs in 60 different academic departments and programs.
+Brown offers nearly 80 concentration programs in a range of disciplines.
 Students also may petition to craft their own course of study through an independent concentration.

 All students are required to choose a concentration by the middle of their fourth term of study.
 On-going conversation with their assigned advisors and other faculty help students sort out their options and explore their interests.
 About 20% of students choose to concentrate in two areas.
 Students may declare two concentrations if they can complete all course requirements in the standard eight semesters of study.